spdx/spdx-spec/chapters/file-information.md

 ## 8.13 File notice field <a name="8.13"></a>

-**Description**
+### 8.13.1 Description

 This field provides a place for the SPDX file creator to record license notices or other such related notices found in the file.
 This might or might not include copyright statements.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with notices that may require additional review or otherwise contribute to the determination of the Concluded License.

-**Metadata**

 The metadata for the file notice field is shown in Table 48.

 Table 48 — Metadata for the file notice field